ruben-bena/Proyecto-PlanetWars/README.md

 ## Brief Introduction
 ![GUI-Screenshot](assets/gui_screenshot.png)
-*screenshot of our game's interface*
+*- screenshot of our game's interface*

 The objective of this project is to create a game that resembles the game **OGame**.